Privacy Settings

 Route 2

 The new route (started in 2020) takes you from Interlaken Ost to Grindelwald by train.
 At Grindelwald, you switch to the cable car to reach the Eiger Glacier Station.
-Then again switch to train to reach the peak.
-This route takes roughly 1.15 hours
+Then again, switch to train to reach the peak.
+This route takes roughly 1.15 hours.

-The Jungfrau excursion is one of the more expensive ones so make sure you have your Swiss Travel pass so that you get the almost 35% discount for pass holders
+The Jungfrau excursion is one of the more expensive ones, so make sure you have your Swiss Travel Pass so that you get the almost 35% discount for pass holders.

-At the top enjoy amazing views of the Aletsch Glacier, the longest in the alps.
+At the top, enjoy amazing views of the Aletsch Glacier, the longest in the Alps.

 Enjoy the ice palace with its sculptures, experience snow fun in the snow park in the summer and give in to temptation at the Lindt Chocolate Heaven.

-The Trummelbach falls are actually 10 waterfalls inside the mountain and can be reached via a lift.
+The falls can be reached by a 10-minute bus ride from Lauterbrunnen station.
+The Trummelbach falls are actually 10 thundering waterfalls inside the mountain and are reached via a lift.

 The beauty of Gstaad has lured the rich and famous to holiday there and also made many leave their homes to settle there permanently.
-The perfect little wooden chalets in a perfectly manicured setting remind you of a scene from a fairy tale.
+The perfect little wooden chalets in a manicured setting remind you of a scene from a fairy tale.

 In the evening, proceed back to Interlaken (2.15 hours).